-First Majestic will make ongoing cash payments to First Mining for each ounce of silver paid to First Majestic under the Silver Purchase Agreement equal to 33% of the lesser of the average spot price of silver for the applicable calendar quarter, and the spot price of silver at the time of delivery, subject to a price cap of US\$7.50 per ounce of silver (the "Price Cap").
-The Price Cap is subject to annual inflation escalation of 2%, commencing at the start of the third year of commercial production at the Project.
-First Mining has the right to repurchase 50% of the Stream for US\$22.5 million at any time prior to the commencement of commercial production at Springpole.
+Upon receipt of its share of silver production, First Majestic will make cash payments to First Mining for each ounce of silver paid to First Majestic under the Silver Purchase Agreement equal to 33% of the lesser of the average spot price of silver for the applicable calendar quarter, and the spot price of silver at the time of delivery (the "Silver Cash Price"), subject to a price cap of US\$7.50 per ounce of silver (the "Price Cap").
+The Price Cap is subject to annual inflation escalation of 2%, commencing at the start of the third year of production.
+First Mining has the right to repurchase 50% of the Silver Stream for US\$22.5 million at any time prior to the commencement of production at Springpole.